Crockpot Chicken Tortilla Soup

 Finishing the Soup

-There’s a few things we need to do to finish this soup now that most of the cooking is done.
+There’s a few things we need to do to finish this Crockpot Chicken Tortilla Soup now that most of the cooking is done.

 For starters, take out the bay leaves and dried peppers from the soup and discard them.
 They’ve given the soup plenty of flavor and there’s no need to hang on to them.